eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 There's no `NullPointerException` in Ceylon, nor anything similar.
-Ceylon requires us to be explicit when we declare a value that might be null, or a method that might return null.
+Ceylon requires us to be explicit when we declare a value that might be null, or a function that might return null.
 For example, if `name` might be null, we must declare it like this:

 <!-- try: -->